Unit Conversions You Always Get Wrong (And How to Fix That)

 Miles vs kilometers, pounds vs kilograms, Fahrenheit vs Celsius — the conversions the world trips over most.
 Quick reference guide and mental math tricks.

-The world uses two measurement systems — the metric system (used by 95% of the world's population) and the imperial system (used primarily in the United States).
+The world uses two measurement systems: the metric system (adopted by 95% of the world's population) and the imperial system (used primarily in the United States).
 Switching between them causes confusion at best and costly errors at worst.
+Whether you are traveling internationally, cooking from a foreign recipe, or working on an engineering project with international teammates, accurate unit conversion is a practical skill with real consequences.

 The Most Common Conversions